stedrew/ECAS-monitor/README.md

 Here are steps of getting the tool working for you:

 * You first need to change the configuration file `config.txt` and input your own information.
 There are clear instructions for you in the file.
 So follow them.
-The only thing to take care is the country of origin: you have to check your three-digit country code in the file `<a href = "https://github.com/zhuheec/ECAS-monitor/blob/master/countries.txt" target="_blank">countries.txt</a>`, and update it accordingly in `config.txt`.
+The only thing to take care is the country of origin: you have to check your three-digit country code in the file [`countries.txt`](https://github.com/zhuheec/ECAS-monitor/blob/master/countries.txt), and update it accordingly in `config.txt`.
 For example, if you are from *China, People's Republic of*, then update the line to `Country Of Birth=202` in `config.txt`.

-* Then you need to have `<a href = "http://nodejs.org/" target="_blank">Node.js</a>` runtime environment installed on your computer (`node` and `npm`).
+* Then you need to have <a href = "http://nodejs.org/" target="_blank">`Node.js`</a> runtime environment installed on your computer (`node` and `npm`).

 * After you have installed Node.js, to run this tool, Windows users can directly double-click `start.bat`.
 If you are using another OS, go to the directory of this tool and run: